Scarlet to Black

 What else do we do?

-The S2B Program conducts research that looks at different aspects of financial wellness among college students.
+S2B conducts research that looks at different aspects of financial wellness among college students.
 Since 2015, Dr. Tew has conducted an annual survey to determine the financial literacy, financial-induced stress, and financial wellness of the incoming first-year class.
 Additional research is conducted by members of the S2B team and has been presented at conferences around the country.
 Additional information on presented and ongoing research can be found under the section entitled “Honors, Awards, and Research”.

-Talk to us!!
+Talk to us!

-Finally, members of the S2B Program have spoken to groups, classes, companies, and organizations with ages ranging from 3rd grade through soon to be retired.
+Members of Scarlet to Black have spoken to groups, classes, companies, and organizations with ages ranging from 3rd grade through soon-to-be retired.
 Topics have included budgeting, the stock market, economics, entrepreneurship, and other financial wellness topics.
-If interested in members of the S2B team speaking to your organization or class, please do not hesitate to contact Dr. Tew.
+If you are interested in Scarlet to Black speaking to your organization or class, please do not hesitate to contact Dr. Tew.